Mabel's Dramatic Career

-Mabel's Dramatic Career is a 1913 American short comedy film starring Mabel Normand and Mack Sennett while featuring Roscoe Arbuckle in a cameo.
+Mabel's Dramatic Career is a 1913 American silent short comedy film starring Mabel Normand and Mack Sennett while featuring Roscoe Arbuckle in a cameo.
 The movie features a film within a film and uses multiple exposure to show a film being projected in a cinema.

 Plot

 Mack, a rube from the sticks, travels to the city and learns that his former girlfriend, Mabel the kitchen maid, has made it big in the moving pictures.
 He disrupts a showing of her latest film when he mistakes what's happening on screen with real life.